BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/05 - Management and Monitoring.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="5-1">5.1 Using kubectl commands</a></h2>

-Since the SQL Server Big Data Cluster lives within a Kubernetes cluster, you'll work with the <b>kubectl</b> command to deal with those specific components.
+Since the SQL Server big data cluster lives within a Kubernetes cluster, you'll work with the <b>kubectl</b> command to deal with those specific components.
 The following list is a short version of some of the commands you can use to manage and monitor the SQL Server BDC implementation of a Kubernetes cluster:

  <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 2px; border-color: gray;">

   <tr><th style="background-color: #1b20a1; color: white;">Command</th> <th style="background-color: #1b20a1; color: white;">Description</th></tr>

   <tr><td><pre>az aks get-credentials --name <aks_cluster_name> --resource-group <azure_resource_group_name></pre></td><td>Download the Kubernetes cluster configuration file and set the cluster context</td></tr>
-  <tr><td><pre>kubectl get pods --all-namespaces</pre></td><td>Get the status of pods in the cluster for either all namespaces or the Big Data Cluster namespace</td></tr>
+  <tr><td><pre>kubectl get pods --all-namespaces</pre></td><td>Get the status of pods in the cluster for either all namespaces or the big data cluster namespace</td></tr>
   <tr><td><pre>kubectl describe pod  <pod_name> -n <namespace_name></pre></td><td>Get a detailed description of a specific pod in json format output.
 It includes details, such as the current Kubernetes node that the pod is placed on, the containers running within the pod, and the image used to bootstrap the containers.
 It also shows other details, such as labels, status, and persisted volumes claims that are associated with the pod</td></tr>
-  <tr><td><pre>kubectl get svc -n <namespace_name></pre></td><td>Get details for the Big Data Cluster services.
+  <tr><td><pre>kubectl get svc -n <namespace_name></pre></td><td>Get details for the big data cluster services.
 These details include their type and the IPs associated with respective services and ports.
-Note that SQL Server Big Data Cluster services are created in a new namespace created at cluster bootstrap time based on the cluster name specified in the mssqlctl create cluster <cluster_name> command</td></tr>
+Note that SQL Server big data cluster services are created in a new namespace created at cluster bootstrap time based on the cluster name specified in the mssqlctl create cluster <cluster_name> command</td></tr>
   <tr><td><pre>kubectl describe pod  <pod_name> -n <namespace_name></pre></td><td>Get a detailed description of a service in json format output.
 It will include details like labels, selector, IP, external-IP (if the service is of LoadBalancer type), port, etc.</td></tr>
   <tr><td><pre>kubectl exec -it <pod_name>  -c <container_name> -n <namespace_name> -- /bin/bash <command name></pre></td><td>If existing tools or the infrastructure does not enable you to perform a certain task without actually being in the context of the container, you can log in to the container using kubectl exec command.
 For example, you might need to check if a specific file exists, or you might need to restart services in the container</td></tr>
   <tr><td>